splunk/public-o11y-docs/apm/set-up-apm/apm-gdi.rst

 Next step
 ===========

-Once have data flowing into APM, it's time to do some exploring.
+Once data is flowing into APM, it's time to do some exploring.
 See :ref:`apm-orientation`.